jdede/inet-showcases/_docs/wireless/multiradio/index.md

 ## Results

+`host1` is pinging `host2` through the accessPoints and the router in the following video.
+Success transmissions between nodes' data link layers are visualized.
+The transmissions for the two different networks are colored differently.

 <video autplay loop controls src="Multiradio1.mp4" onclick="this.paused ? this.play() : this.pause();"></video>
 <!--internal video recording, animation speed none, run until 1.8s-->